-EIA stated in its weekly report that eight LNG vessels, seven from Sabine Pass and one from Corpus Christi, departed from the United States from February 28 to March 6.
+EIA stated in its weekly report that eleven LNG vessels, seven from Sabine Pass, three from Corpus Christi, and one from Freeport LNG export terminals departed from the United States from October 3 and October 9.

-The eight vessels held a combined LNG-carrying capacity of 28.8 bcf.
+The eleven vessels held a combined LNG-carrying capacity of 41 bcf.

 It is worth noting that two vessels and one at Sabine Pass LNG terminal were loading on Wednesday, October 9.

 The EIA added that Elba Island LNG became the sixth U.S. LNG liquefaction export facility to begin production.

 Elba Island LNG consists of ten small moveable modular liquefaction system units, each with a capacity of 0.03 bcf/d.

 On September 30, the FERC authorized the Elba Liquefaction Company and Southern LNG Company, the developers of Elba Island liquefaction facility, to place the first of ten liquefaction units into commercial service.

 Elba Island liquefaction facility is located at the site of an existing regasification terminal near Savannah, Georgia.